Haoming02/sd-webui-mosaic-outpaint/README.md

 #### ControlNet
 5. Alternatively: choose either **txt2img** or **img2img** tab, set the unit of ControlNet, then press **Send to ControlNet**
-    - Due to ControlNet's custom editor, the source image may not show up.
-Simply click the `Clear` button *(eraser icon)* to refresh it.
 6. Set **Control Type** to `Inpaint`
 7. Set **Preprocessor** to `inpaint_only+lama`
 8. Set **Control Mode** to `ControlNet is more important`